Main menu:

-• To check for a sonographic Murphy’s sign, place the ultrasound probe at the maximal point of tenderness in the right upper quadrant.
+- The Sonographic Murphy’s Sign: To check for a sonographic Murphy’s sign, which is a sign of cholecystitis, place the ultrasound probe at the maximal point of tenderness in the right upper quadrant.
 If the probe is placing direct pressure on the gallbladder fundus, you have a positive sonographic Murphy’s sign.
+False negatives may occasionally occur if the patient has received opiates prior to examination.

-• Normal gallbladder wall thickness can be up to 3mm.
+- The Gallbladder Wall: One sign of cholecystitis is a thickened gall-bladder wall.
+The normal gallbladder wall can be up to 3mm thick.
 The most common conditions other than cholecystitis that may cause thickening of the gallbladder wall include hepatitis, hypoalbuminemia, tumor, hyperplastic cholecystosis, adenomyomatosis, and CHF.
+The presence of pericholecystic fluid, in the absence of ascites also supports the diagnosis of acute cholecystitis.
+If there is clinical uncertainty, a nuclear biliary scan (HIDA or DESIDA scan) may be performed.

-• Normal common bile duct inner diameter should be under 4mm, but may be higher, up to 10mm, post-cholecystectomy.
+- The Common Bile Duct: A dilated common bile duct is another sign of acute cholecystitis.
+The normal common bile duct inner diameter should be less than 4mm, but may be higher, up to 10mm, post-cholecystectomy.
 In addition the diameter may be higher in older patients, up to 1mm per decade of life.

 *Want more educational images?
 Check out the ED Atlas on CD